-Do You Need To Wear A Face Mask If Your Halloween Costume Has A Mask Already?
+Do Kids Need To Wear A Face Mask If Their Halloween Costume Has A Mask Already?

 As Halloween approaches, so do the many questions parents have about how to celebrate the spookiest day of the year during one of the spookiest years on record.
 Is it safe to trick-or-treat?
 Should we still pass out candy?
 Can kids run around the neighborhood if they stay six feet apart?
 Do kids need to wear a face mask if their Halloween costume has a mask already?
 It’s enough to make a stressed out parents summon the spirits for advice.

 If you were hoping the mask that came with your kid's Paw Patrol costume would be sufficient, bad news: The Centers for Disease Control and Prevention (CDC) has released explicit Halloween recommendations and they’re clear when it comes to masks: "A costume mask (such as for Halloween) is not a substitute for a cloth mask," the guidelines state.

 "A costume mask should not be used unless it is made of two or more layers of breathable fabric that covers the mouth and nose and doesn’t leave gaps around the face" the CDC reports.